Technical Due Diligence for Startups: A Checklist

 As you already know, the tech startup world is highly competitive, and investors have plenty of businesses to evaluate based on due diligence.
 After your meeting, the evaluator creates a detailed due diligence report about your startup.
 This report identifies all your business assets, potential risks and flaws, and the overall value of your systems.
 Based on this report, the evaluator may ask for a technical follow-up or additional discussions about your company.

-That said, prepare for rejection too.
+Prepare for rejection too.
 Ask for details about why your due diligence report didn’t meet their expectations.
-Use the experience to improve your startups technical due diligence posture.
+Use the experience to improve your startup’s technical due diligence posture.
+Every “no” makes you stronger for the next “yes.”

 A startup technical due diligence process presents many benefits for your company, regardless of its outcomes.
 It validates your startup, refines your business goals, and makes you more aware of financial and data security risks.